 Jan 30 - The following are the top stories on the business pages of British newspapers.
 Reuters has not verified these stories and does not vouch for their accuracy.

-RBS FACES 1,000 COMPLAINTS ABOUT ITS ‘MORALLY WRONG'
+RBS FACES 1,000 COMPLAINTS ABOUT ITS ‘MORALLY WRONG’ RESTRUCTURING DIVISION

 BANK OF ENGLAND BLOCKS SANTANDER‘S CHOICE FOR RISK ROLE